AviatrixSystems/Docs/HowTos/site2cloud_meraki_vmx100.rst

    |meraki_vmx02|

-4. Click on Custom in the IPsec Policies to create a custom policy that matches Aviatrix Site2Cloud configuration that was previously downloaded.
+4. Click on Custom in the IPsec Policies to create a custom policy that matches the Aviatrix Site2Cloud configuration that was previously downloaded.

    |meraki_vmx03|